ietf-wg-cellar/ebml-specification/specification.markdown

 A boolean to express if an `EBML Element` is defined as an `Identically Recurring Element` or not.

 The `recurring` attribute is OPTIONAL.
-If the `recurring` attribute is not present then the `EBML Element` MUST be considered to NOT be an `Identically Recurring Element`.
+If the `recurring` attribute is not present then the `EBML Element` is not a `Identically Recurring Element`.

 #### minver